sylk0s/week-journel/README.md

 An additional feature that can be easily implemented is authentication.
 We could add an authentication factor so users can protect their journals.
 This would be facilitated by adding a login screen after the splash.

+Since JournalEntry is an abstract class, features for our application can be easily extended to include habits for each day.
+This way, users can add events, tasks, or habits to complete for each day.